tjrules/blog-app-part-one/README.md

 ### Project Feedback + Evaluation

+Check out the evaluation rubric [HERE](./helpers/project-evaluation.md)

 ### A Note on Plagiarism

 Plagiarism is a serious offense and grounds for expulsion.
-Our entire policy can be found [in the wiki](https://github.com/ga-students/wdi-nyc-purple-rain-students/wiki/General-Assembly-Plagiarism-Policy).
+Our entire policy can be found [HERE](./helpers/plagiarism-policy.md).

 You are encouraged to ask others, including students, instructors, and stackoverflow, for help.
 However, it is NOT ACCEPTABLE TO COPY another person's code and submit it as your own.
 More importantly, it is detrimental to your learning and growth.